Research

 2023 - Published in Pandemic at the Polls

-This chapter argues that the primary benefit of Automatic Voter Registration (AVR) policies is not the enfranchisement of new voters, but rather voter list maintenance.
-When states enact AVR, there are significant increases in the number of voter registration address updates.
-This leads to cleaner voter rolls and greater voter eligibility for residentially mobile individuals.
-Additionally, this chapter discusses the utility of AVR as a tool to conduct registration when in-person registration opportunities are limited, such as during the 2020 COVID-19 pandemic.
+This chapter argues that the main benefit of Automatic Voter Registration (AVR) policies is not the enfranchisement of new voters, but rather voter list maintenance.
+When states implement AVR, there are significant increases in the number of voter registration address updates.
+This results in cleaner voter rolls and increased voter eligibility for people who move frequently.
+Additionally, this chapter highlights the usefulness of AVR as a tool for conducting registration when in-person registration opportunities are limited, such as during the 2020 COVID-19 pandemic.